ananyo49/F-AIR/README.md

-# F-AIR
+# F[AIR]
 Open mainGUI.py and run the file.
 You will need chromium installed on your PC for this application to work.